Cybersecurity Preparedness, Equifax, and Ben Franklin

 - Monitor.
 Proactively track all updates, news, security alerts, and patches related to the assets and their software.

 - Install.
-Follow through with timely installation of security patches.
+Follow through with the timely installation of security patches.
 If a patch can’t be installed for some reason, take other measures to mitigate any residual risks.

 There are many ways these four steps can be achieved ranging from manual review and processing of data using paper or spreadsheets to fully automated patch management systems.